Sarthakbh321/sarthakbh321/README.md

 </div>

 ## About me :mortar_board:
-I am a student, currently studying in Vellore Institute of Technology.
+I am a Software Engineer, currently working in Motorq.
 From very early on in my life, I started to fall in love with technology 😍.
 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠

 ## What I know :computer:
 - **Programming Languages (Data Structures & Algorithms)**